pbrookes/aws-for-idiots/_docs/Getting_Started/Logging_on.md

 You will then be confronted by a baffling number of AWS services; if they are not visible, they can be selected via **Services** in the top menu.

-The ones we're interested in are:
+The main services of interest to us are:

 1. Storage > [S3](https://s3.console.aws.amazon.com/s3)
 2. Network & Content Delivery > [Route 53](https://console.aws.amazon.com/route53)